 However, the Self-Employed 401(k) does come with one crucial difference.
 Because participants are acting as both employer and employee, they can set aside more money each year than they could under a traditional 401(k), IRA, or other small business retirement account.
 Those high contribution limits, plus relatively easy plan administration, make the Self-Employed 401(k) an appealing option for business owners who meet the plan’s requirements and want a significantly higher savings potential.

 The highlight of the Self-Employed 401(k) is the ability to contribute to the plan in two ways.
-As an employee, you can make salary deferral contributions equal to the lesser of $17,500, or 100% of your compensation.
-If you’re at least 50 years old, your savings options are even higher because you can add an extra $5,500 in catch-up contributions each year.
+For 2016, as an employee, you can make salary deferral contributions equal to the lesser of $18,000, or 100% of your compensation.
+If you’re at least 50 years old, your savings options are even higher because you can add an extra $6,000 in catch-up contributions each year.

 Self-Employed 401(k) contributions may also make you eligible for added tax breaks.
 If your business is not incorporated, you can generally deduct contributions for yourself from your personal income.
 If your business is incorporated, you can count the contributions as a business expense.